 The Official Animal of Indiana

 It’s common for states to choose mammals as their official animals, but Indiana chose a bird.
 In 1933, Indiana adopted the cardinal as its state bird.
 Native to Indiana, the cardinal lives there year-round.
 This bright red songbird is also the state bird of Virginia and North Carolina.

 Where to Find the Top Wild Animals in Indiana

-Although it has a lot of farmland and large industrial cities, Indiana has many state parks and protected areas where its native wildlife thrives.
+Although it has a lot of farmland and large industrial cities, Indiana has many national and state parks and protected areas where its native wildlife thrives.

 - Indiana Dunes State Park is a protected stretch of beach along the coast of Lake Michigan.
 The beach features sand dunes that soar as high as 200 feet.
 It is an excellent place to see shorebirds and native flowers that include many native orchid varieties.